tokenring-ai/kubernetes/README.md

 - **Specified namespace**: Service scans only the specified namespace
 - **No namespace**: Service attempts to discover all namespaces using `CoreV1Api.listNamespace()`
-- **Fallback**: If namespace discovery fails, defaults to "default" namespace
+- **Fallback**: If namespace discovery fails or returns no namespaces, defaults to "default" namespace

 ## API Reference